Episode 5: How Gun Politics and Gun Policy Polarize America

 Grossmann: Joslyn says gun culture is real, but there may also be a rise in anti-gun culture.

-Joslyn: You can think of non-gun owners identity and opposition to gun owners in particular, opposed to guns, there’s some fairly obvious groups that are opposed to Democrats, urban individuals, females, liberals, African Americans, are very much opposed, in terms of gun ownership.
+Joslyn: You can think of non-gun owners identity and opposition to gun owners in particular, opposed to guns.
+Democrats, urban individuals, females, liberals, African Americans, are very much opposed, in terms of gun ownership.
 Or at least want more regulation on that.

 They see guns as a neglected safety, as a power item.
 Maybe an item of inequality.
 These values, together, can combine and provide a non-gun owner identity in just the position to what gun owners feel.
 What we found in the data is that a large part of the gap in terms of voting for Republicans, really on the non-gun owner side, gun owners represent about a third of the population, so the non-gun owners would be the rest.

 We don’t think it’s as cohesive, but nonetheless, after mass shootings, after big gun events, you can definitely see the division.
 There might be, in fact, identity in terms of your opposition to gun owners.